Sthe-Prom/Sthe-Prom/README.md

 ##### - Migrating aa fully functional asp.net app to asp.net core.

 ###### I'm new to github and decentralized source control, I plan to bring my
-###### note: projects to github for all the benefits of safety and easy sharing with my friends and teams.
+###### projects to github for all the benefits of safety and easy sharing with my friends and teams.

 <!--
 **Sthe-Prom/Sthe-Prom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.